microsoft/vscode-docs/docs/getstarted/settings.md

   // Unknown vendor specific property.
   "less.lint.unknownVendorSpecificProperties": "ignore",

-  // A list of properties that are not validated against the `unknownProperties` ruled.
+  // A list of properties that are not validated against the `unknownProperties` rule.
-  "less.lint.validProperties": "",
+  "less.lint.validProperties": [],

   // When using a vendor-specific prefix, also include the standard property.
   "less.lint.vendorPrefix": "warning",